Wayne County Court Records

 Vital Records

 Birth and death certificates are administered by the Wayne County Health Department, not the courts.
-The Health Department issues certified copies of birth certificates (for births in Ohio after 1908) and death certificates (for deaths in Wayne County after 1908) for a fee of $27 per certificate.
-Requests can be made in person or by mail, and online ordering is also available.
+The Health Department issues certified copies of birth certificates (for Ohio births after 1908) and death certificates (for Wayne County deaths after 1908) for a fee of $27 per certificate.
+Requests can be made in person, by mail, or online.
 Contact the Health Department at (330) 264-9590 for additional details.

 Wayne County Probate Court Records